No Bored Dogs

 How to ban boredom

-The solution is to provide a healthy and stimulating lifestyle for your pet when you’re home and when you’re away.
-You don’t want a dull area of dismal confinement equivalent to pooch purgatory.
+You don’t want your house or garden to be a dull area of dismal confinement equivalent to pooch purgatory.
 Instead your back yard should be a Happy Hound’s Playground, A Mutt’s Mind-Enriching Nirvana, a Dog’s Arena of Delight.

 How do you create that for your dog?